greatnessmensah/greatnessmensah/README.md

 - 👋 Hi, I’m Ephraim
-- 👀 I’m interested in Learning to become a software developer
+- 👀 I’m interested in Learning to become a Machine Learning Engineer
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: Twitter @greatnessmensah

 <!---